 If you’re reading this, it’s safe to assume you're either curious about or obsessed with cake pops .
 Same here.
-My list of do's and don'ts in mind, you'll be able to tackle that masterpiece-on-a-stick in no time.
+With our list of do's and don'ts in mind, you'll be able to tackle that masterpiece-on-a-stick in no time.

 Don't be afraid to really push and shape the cake-pop dough with your hands.
 Use those muscles!

-Do use a cookie scoop to help you make small, uniform portions.
+Do use a cookie scoop with a 4cm diameter to help you make small, uniform portions.

 Don't make your cake balls too big or they may fall apart when you dip them.

-Do get into the habit of scooping and forming only a few portions at a time.
+Do scoop and form only a few portions at a time.
 It'll help prevent your dough from drying out.

-Don’t keep the unformed dough exposed to air; it will dry out.
+Don’t keep the unformed dough exposed to air (again, it will dry out).
 Keep the portion you're not working with wrapped in plastic.

 Preparing the Coating

 Do use candy coating .
 It’s made specifically for dipping, melts smoothly and hardens completely.
-Hobby shops, groceries, and cake- and candy-supply stores sell brands like Wilton Candy Melts, Merckens Colors, Clasen Coatings, Ghirardelli Melting Wafers, Guittard A’Peels, Make & Mold and CandiQuik.
+Craft shops, grocery stores, and cake- and candy-supply stores sell brands like Wilton Candy Melts, Merckens Colors, Clasen Coatings, Ghirardelli Melting Wafers, Guittard A’Peels, Make & Mold and CandiQuik.

 Don’t use chocolate bars, chocolate chip morsels, pure chocolate or baker’s chocolate blocks.
 These chocolates aren't made for use as a coating, and come with a high risk of discoloring once they're melted and cooled, or not hardening completely.

 Do use Paramount Crystals — and only Paramount Crystals — to thin candy coating.
 They're the only products that have the same combo of oils as the candy itself, so your coating will set correctly.

 Don’t use oil or butter to thin candy coating, or it will never solidify as it should.

-Do use oil-based dyes only for tinting candy coating .
-Be aware, though, that dyes will slightly change texture and taste.
-If possible, it's better to buy the color candy coating you want rather than dye it later.
+Do use oil-based dyes for tinting candy coating .
+Just be aware that dyes will slightly change texture and taste.
+If possible, it's better to buy the candy coating in the color you want instead of dyeing it later.

-Don’t add anything that is not oil-based to candy coating.
+Don’t add any dyes that are not oil-based to candy coating.
 This can cause the coating to “seize,” making it unusable.
 Read the label carefully.
-If it doesn’t say oil-based, then the dye usually isn’t.
+If it doesn’t say oil-based, then it usually isn’t.